MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 #### Staying on the account picker more than 25 seconds during HoloLens sign-in will make it unresponsive

-When you get to the screen where you can select between different saved accounts on HoloLens, choose an option within 25 seconds.
+When you get to the screen where you can select between different saved accounts on [!include[pn-hololens](../includes/pn-hololens.md)], choose an option within 25 seconds.
 After 25 seconds it will become unresponsive, and you will need to restart the app.
 This bug has been fixed on RS5, but still exists on RS4 if you have that installed.

 #### Printed anchor method requires user’s consent to use the camera

-When the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application on HoloLens is launched for the first time, the app will ask the user to provide consent to use the camera.
+When the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application on [!include[pn-hololens](../includes/pn-hololens.md)] is launched for the first time, the app will ask the user to provide consent to use the camera.
 If you plan to use printed anchors in your guides, you will need to say **Yes** to this prompt.
 This is required for every device you use the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application on.
-If this consent was not provided previously, you can go to the **Settings** menu on the HoloLens (operating system) and provide consent to the app.
+If this consent was not provided previously, you can go to the **Settings** menu on the [!include[pn-hololens](../includes/pn-hololens.md)] (operating system) and provide consent to the app.

 #### “Create account” link when signing in with a new account doesn’t work

-When signing in with a brand new account on the PC and HoloLens apps, there is a link to create a new account:
+When signing in with a brand new account on the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps, there is a link to create a new account:

 ![Sign-in screen)](media/sign-in-screen.PNG "Sign-in screen")